nishkoverse/nishkoverse/README.md

 <h2 style = font-size: "50px" align=" left"><img src="https://raw.githubusercontent.com/thevedicdeveloper/devtools/main/emojis/telegram/technologist.gif" width="32"/>&nbsp <b>About Me</b></h2>

 <p align="left">
-I am a passionate Open Source Developer, who commits code at night and merges it in day.
-The only goal of my life is to fulfill my intellectual desire by reading, writing, twitting, teaching and making friends.
-I have a high interest in Mathematics, Physics, Algorithms, Economics and GeoPolitics.
+<b>nishko</b> is a passionate developer who loves to code that solves the real-world problems.
+The only goal of his life is to serve the God by serving the People.
+Besides this he loves to fulfill his intellectual curiosity by reading, writing, teaching.
+Parallely he also keeps very high interest in Mathematics, Physics, Economics, GeoPolitics and Philosophy.
 </p>

 <br>